brandid/social-proof-slider/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Start by adding a new testimonial -- go to the new Testimonials menu option and select 'Add New.'
 4. To use the widget in a sidebar, go to Appearance->Widgets and drag a copy of the 'Social Proof Slider' widget to your desired sidebar.
-5. To configure Shortcode display settings, use the Settings->Social Proof Slider screen.
+5. To configure shortcode display settings, use the Settings->Social Proof Slider screen.
 For widgets, you will see the settings panel for each Social Proof Slider widget individually.
 6. Easily embed responsive YouTube or Vimeo videos!
 Enter your video code into the "Testimonial Text" field in the following format: `https://www.youtube.com/watch?v=abcde123456` or `https://vimeo.com/12345678` and the rest is done automatically! *Note:* It is recommended to disable the "Auto-play" feature when embedding videos.

-## Development

-To compile the plugin code on your local development environment, you will need to have `Node.js` and `npm` installed.

-Follow these steps:

-1. Fork the plugin repo into your own GitHub account, then clone it to a folder on your computer.
-2. Open the Terminal and navigate to the plugin directory.
-3. Install the dependencies by typing: `npm install`
-4. Run Webpack: `npx webpack`
-5. You should see the project compile - you're ready to develop!

 ## Frequently Asked Questions

 ### Can I use the Social Proof Slider with the Gutenberg block editor?
 Yes!
-We've added Block Editor support to the plugin - just search for 'SP Testimonials Slider' or find it under the 'Common Blocks' category in the list of Blocks.
+This plugin adds a new block - just search for 'SP Testimonials Slider' or find it under the 'Common Blocks' category in the list of blocks.
-Alternatively, you can use a Shortcode block to display the Social Proof Slider - use the following shortcode: `social-proof-slider`
+Alternatively, you can use a shortcode block to display the Social Proof Slider - use the following shortcode: `[social-proof-slider]`

 ### Can I show testimonials by category?
 Yes!
 We've added the ability to create Categories and assign them to your testimonials.
 In the Block, there is a setting to Filter Posts.
 Use the Category slug in the block/shortcode/widget settings to hide or show only testimonials assigned to that category.